thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 while undermining Bernie's campaign — till this propaganda becomes reality in the minds of undecided voters.

-Most outlets that reported on this poll did not mention that the polling is done by people who worked for corporate democrats in the past & are commissioned by people who are currently batting for Warren, a candidate in the current democratic primary
+Most outlets that reported on this poll did not mention that — the polling is done by people who worked for corporate democrats in the past — is commissioned by people who are currently batting for Warren — a candidate in the current democratic primary

 What else do you call this other than *Manufacturing Consent* by democratic establishment — in connivance with their toadies in the mainstream media —